LearnTeachCode/intro-javascript-class/week-1/1-2-review-hangman-game.md

   - ...

+## 1.2.3: Creating and changing variables

+A first look at how to create new variables, change values of existing variables, and how JavaScript reads your code in two separate stages.

+:tv: **Video: Creating and changing variables (8 min): https://youtu.be/a0GTqrB2k9c**

+**Practice challenges:**
+  - ...
+  - ...

+**Extra resources:**
+  - ...
+  - ...

-## 1.2.3: The DOM: Interacting with HTML and CSS using JavaScript
+## 1.2.4: The DOM: Interacting with HTML and CSS using JavaScript

 :tv: **Video: The DOM: Interacting with HTML and CSS using JavaScript (34 min): https://youtu.be/ZUcTcNyGMlo**